I have been teaching music lessons, primarily guitar, since 1998.

 Other music pursuits

 I have extensively studied music theory, psychology, ethnomusicology, and physics of music, as well as composition and songwriting.
 Lately, I have focused on on the science of music perception and cognition.
-I'm also interested in the economic, cultural, and political issues surrounding music (such as institutional biases and the problems with copyright restrictions, among other topics).
+I'm also interested in the economic, cultural, and political issues surrounding music (such as institutional biases and the problems with copyright restrictions on culture, among other topics).
 I have taught community classes in music theory and music perception.

 GUITAR LESSON APPROACH